Ties - Part I, assessment and planning

 Books

-*** “Tongue Tied” - by Richard Baxter, DMD and a multi-disciplinary team (IBCLC, SLPs, Chiropractor, OT, Dietitian).
-This excellent (and easy to read) book covers ties through all stages of life - babies through adults - breastfeeding, bottle feeding, eating solid foods, dental issues, speech, sleep issues, and so much more.
+*** “Tongue Tied” - Richard Baxter, DMD and multi-disciplinary team (IBCLC, SLPs, Chiropractor, OT, Dietitian).
+An excellent (and easy to read) book covering ties through all stages of life.

 *** “Fit to Be Tied - a Visual Reference for Parents” - by Renee Beebe, MeD, IBCLC, Short and thorough book book with many pictures for visual reference.